 Use this chance to grab a drink or a light bite to eat, too.
 Stretch your legs with a quick walk and let the kids run around for 10-15 minutes to get the circulation going again.

-This can particularly affect older people.
+This can affect you more as you get older, and you may find that your tolerance for car journeys decreases over time.
 As with many other balance-related issues, the ears are key to avoiding or suffering from car sickness, and this is something that becomes more of an issue as we age.

 As we said at the top of this article, prevention is always better than cure.
 Actively managing your behaviour (or your kids’ behaviour) on a car trip can help to prevent the onset of car sickness, or at least help control your queasiness.

-Once your stomach starts trying to turn itself upside-down, you’re pretty much consigned to a miserable spell by the roadside, so plan ahead and everyone will enjoy the journey a whole lot more.
+Once your stomach starts trying to turn itself upside-down, there’s no easy way out and you’re pretty much consigned to a miserable spell by the roadside.
+So plan ahead and everyone will enjoy the journey a whole lot more.

 This article was first published in November 2018.
 Most recently updated November 2019.